 - 2 tbsp Olivado Extra Virgin Avocado Oil

 - 1 tbsp butter

 - Boil the potatoes in salted water until soft.
 Drain and mash with the butter.

 - Poach the fish in slightly salted water with parsley stalks and a slice of lemon until just cooked.
 Discard the parsley.
 Pat-dry the fish with a paper towel and flake roughly with a fork.

-- Combine the mashed potato, milk, fish, onion, zest of ½ lemon and 2 tbsp chopped parsley in a large bowl.
+- Combine the mashed potato, milk, fish, onion, zest of ½ lemon and chopped parsley leaves in a large bowl.
 Season to taste with salt & pepper.
 Divide the mixture into 8 portions then shape into patties.
 Lightly flour them.